Yoga & Meditation is as American as Apple Pie, Almost

 The CDC was interested also in what Americans do, who do they call, if they have an ache, or headache, or feel stressed out.
 Half of Americans interviewed said they thought an alternative approach, such as yoga or meditation, would be interesting to try out.

-research was just published on how meditation affects cellular metabolism, and how meditating every day helps prevent cellular damage resulting from too much stress.
+A new bit of research was just published on how meditation affects cellular metabolism, and how meditating every day helps prevent cellular damage resulting from too much stress.
 And here is a US News article on meditation as a way to simplify your life.

 Vast as the Ocean